openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/bmaptool.rst

 .. note::

-   -  If you are using Ubuntu or Debian distributions, you can install the ``bmap-tools`` package using the following command and then use the tool without specifying ``PATH`` even from the root account::
+   -  If you are using Ubuntu or Debian distributions, you can install the ``bmaptool`` package using the following command and then use the tool without specifying ``PATH`` even from the root account::

-         $ sudo apt install bmap-tools
+         $ sudo apt install bmaptool

-   -  If you are unable to install the ``bmap-tools`` package, you will need to build `bmaptool` before using it.
+   -  If you are unable to install the ``bmaptool`` package, you will need to build `bmaptool` before using it.
 Use the following command::

          $ bitbake bmaptool-native -caddto_recipe_sysroot